-252 European Parliament and Council Directive 2014/59/EU of 15 May 2014 establishing a framework for the recovery and resolution of credit institutions and investment firms and amending Council Directive 82/891/EEC, and Directives 2001/24/EC, 2002/47/EC, 2004/25/EC, 2005/56/EC, 2007/36/EC, 2011/35/EU, 2012/30/EU and 2013/36/EU, and Regulations (EU) No 1093/2010 and (EU) No 648/2012, of the European Parliament and of the Council Text with EEA relevance, OJ L 173, 12.6.2014 p.
+&lt;sup>252 European Parliament and Council Directive 2014/59/EU of 15 May 2014 establishing a framework for the recovery and resolution of credit institutions and investment firms and amending Council Directive 82/891/EEC, and Directives 2001/24/EC, 2002/47/EC, 2004/25/EC, 2005/56/EC, 2007/36/EC, 2011/35/EU, 2012/30/EU and 2013/36/EU, and Regulations (EU) No 1093/2010 and (EU) No 648/2012, of the European Parliament and of the Council Text with EEA relevance, OJ L 173, 12.6.2014 p.
 190-348.

-253 European Parliament and Council Regulation (EU) No 2015/751 of 29 April 2015 on interchange fees for card-based payment transactions, OJ L 123, 19.5.2015, p.1.
+&lt;sup>253 European Parliament and Council Regulation (EU) No 2015/751 of 29 April 2015 on interchange fees for card-based payment transactions, OJ L 123, 19.5.2015, p.1.
 See: http://eur-lex.europa.eu/legalcontent/EN/TXT/?uri=celex:32015R0751.

-254 Commission Delegated Regulation (EU) 2018/72 of 4 October 2017 supplementing Regulation (EU) 2015/751 of the European Parliament and of the Council on interchange fees for card-based payment schemes and processing entities to ensure independence in terms of accounting, organisation and decision making processes.
+On 18 January 2018, the Commission published Regulatory Technical Standards254 (RTS) under the Interchange Fee Regulation, which establish the requirements for payment card schemes and processing entities to ensure independence in terms of accounting, organisation and decision making processes.
 The RTS became applicable from 7 February 2018.
 The RTS relate to the implementation of the IFR requirement on independence of card schemes and processing entities.

-On 7 February 2018, the General Court issued a ruling in the American Express case.255 regarding the application of the Interchange Fee Regulation to three-party schemes.
+On 7 February 2018, the General Court issued a ruling in the American Express case. regarding the application of the Interchange Fee Regulation to three-party schemes.
 The General Court clarified that a three-party scheme that issues a payment instrument with a cobranding partner or agent is considered to be a four-party scheme and thus subject to the relevant provions of the IFR irrespective of whether the co-branding partner or agent acts as an issuer.
 In most Member States credit cards are the main means of internet payment.
-But card payments over the internet can be cumbersome, expensive to merchants and insecure with high levels of fraud.256 Moreover, only 60 % of EU citizens possess such cards.
-The Payment Services Directive257 (PSD II) takes account of and regulates third-party providers (bank-owned and non-bank owned) which offer alternative means of internet payments (for example through credit transfers via the website of the consumer's bank, including the Single Euro Payment Area Credit Transfer system) or allow consumers to have a overall view on their financial situation and spending patterns across all their bank accounts.
+But card payments over the internet can be cumbersome, expensive to merchants and insecure with high levels of fraud.
+Moreover, only 60 % of EU citizens possess such cards.
+The Payment Services Directive (PSD II) takes account of and regulates third-party providers (bank-owned and non-bank owned) which offer alternative means of internet payments (for example through credit transfers via the website of the consumer's bank, including the Single Euro Payment Area Credit Transfer system) or allow consumers to have a overall view on their financial situation and spending patterns across all their bank accounts.